tjimsk/conway-game-of-life/README.md

 ## Description

+A multiplayer implementation of Conway's Game of Life with a Go backend and a React frontend.
+Communication uses Websocket.

 ### Server

 The server is written in Go.
 It is made of 3 endpoints: root (/), assets (/dist), websocket (/websocket).
 Some parameters are read and set from environment variables, such as PORT, HEIGHT, WIDTH.
 Each Websocket connection is tied to a user who is assigned a random color on creation.
 Go channels are used to concurrently pass grid evolution updates to each registered user.
 They are also used in order to transmit updates from a single client message to every registered users' websocket connection.